intellihr/analytics-assessment/README.md

   * I need to be able to end the game.
   * I need to be able to submit words constructed from my hand.
   * I need to be able to know the total number of points I have earned when the game ends.
+  * I need to know if my word is invalid.

 **Should Have**
 * As a player